aws-samples/aws-modernization-with-docker/content/70_Docker_ECS_Integration/72_Adding_Load_Balancer_to-ECS.md

 3. Select your load balancer **rent-a-room-alb**
 4. Copy the **DNS name**
 5. Access your application: `http://[DNS_NAME]`
+6. NOTE: This will take a few minutes to propgate and accept traffic.

 #### Using AWS CLI:
 ```bash